Childhood and Education Journey of Mark Kelly in Timeline

 In 1994, Mark Kelly received a MSc in aeronautical engineering from the U.S. Naval Postgraduate School.

-2003: Meeting Gabby Giffords in China
+2003: Kelly Met Gabby Giffords on trade mission to China

-2004: Divorce from Amelia Victoria Babis
+2004: Kelly divorced Amelia Victoria Babis

 In 2004, Mark Kelly divorced Amelia Victoria Babis.
 They had two daughters, Claudia and Claire Kelly.

-November 10, 2007: Marriage to Gabby Giffords
+November 10, 2007: Kelly Married Gabby Giffords

-October 7, 2010: Scott Kelly went to the ISS
+October 7, 2010: Scott Kelly Went to the ISS

 January 12, 2011: Memorial service for Tucson shooting victims

-April 29, 2011: STS-134 Launch Scrubbed
+April 29, 2011: First Launch Attempt of STS-134 Scrubbed

-May 22, 2011: Call to Endeavour by Pope Benedict XVI
+May 22, 2011: Call from Pope Benedict XVI to Endeavour

 June 21, 2011: Announced Retirement from Navy and NASA